Northern Super League: Competition format

-For the inaugural season in 2025, the six founding clubs will each play 25 matches—three will have 13 home and 12 away matches, while the remaining three will have 12 home matches and 13 away matches.
+For the inaugural season in 2025 and the following season in 2026, the six founding clubs each played 25 matches—three had 13 home and 12 away matches, while the remaining three had 12 home matches and 13 away matches.
 The league uses the standard points system in world soccer—three points for a win, one for a draw, and none for a loss.
 A single table is used to determine the four teams who advance to the postseason playoffs, beginning with a semifinal staged in a home-and-away aggregate series; the higher seed hosts the second leg.
-A single-leg league championship is scheduled for November 15.
-On July 18, 2025, it was announced that the league's first final would be hosted at BMO Field in Toronto.
+The single-leg league championship is held at a pre-determined host city.

+The format for the expanded 2027 season has not yet been announced.

-The Supporters Shield is awarded to the regular season champions.
+The Supporters' Shield is awarded to the regular season champions.
 The Diana B. Matheson Cup is awarded to the winner of the NSL's playoff final.
+Since 2026, NSL clubs also compete in the W Canadian Championship where the winner qualifies for the CONCACAF W Champions Cup.

 The Northern Super League clubs primarily use shared stadiums and have lower scheduling priority compared to the primary or established tenants.
 Matchdays were determined by available dates at these venues as well as breaks for international play mandated by the FIFA International Match Calendar.